 The way Uchidama play the song so earnestly in such a tiny kitchenette is wonderful, and doubly so when you realise it’s so small they’ve had to record themselves in there separately.

-If that sounds familiar, it’s because it’s a cover of this version of the song that appeared in Studio Ghibli’s Whisper of the Heart:
+If that sounds familiar, it’s because it’s a cover of the arrangement that appears in Studio Ghibli’s Whisper of the Heart:

 If you’re not into the country music or club hits?
 Then how about the song sung with death metal vocals?

 I’m not convinced he pulls it off but the attempt should be applauded.

 Finally, to wrap up this long and winding journey, a cover inspired by Fallout 76’s announcement.
 The 8 bit version of ‘Take Me Home, Country Roads’: